Contact Details

 “I have enjoyed drawing and labelling stone age objects because it was lots of new words to learn.”
 AC from year 3.

-FROM THE LITERACY CO-ORDINATOR:
+FROM THE LITERACY LEADS:

 Long Term Plan